DasEd955/StyleFindr/README.md

 | **Input: `new_item`** | `dict` — Listing dict from `search_listings` (uses `title`, `price`, `platform`). |
 | **Output** | `dict` with keys: `fit_card_text` (str, 1–3 sentence caption), `style_tags` (list[str], 2–4 hashtag-style keywords), `caption_tone` (str, e.g. `"casual"`, `"confident"`). |

-**Purpose:** Generates an authentic, casual social-media OOTD caption for the thrifted find.
-Runs at `temperature=1.0` so repeat calls on the same input still vary.
-This is the only tool whose failure is treated as a partial success — the agent displays the outfit without a fit card rather than stopping.
+**Purpose:** Generates an authentic, casual social media OOTD caption for the thrifted find.
+Runs at `temperature=1.0` so that repeat calls on the same input still vary.
+This is the only tool whose failure is treated as a partial success; the agent displays the outfit without a fit card rather than stopping.

 ---